Kingxukai/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

   +};

-Handle the 'nowayout' feature
+Handle the woke 'nowayout' feature
 -----------------------------

-A few drivers use nowayout statically, i.e. there is no module parameter for it and only CONFIG_WATCHDOG_NOWAYOUT determines if the feature is going to be used.
-This needs to be converted by initializing the status variable of the watchdog_device like this::
+A few drivers use nowayout statically, i.e. there is no module parameter for it and only CONFIG_WATCHDOG_NOWAYOUT determines if the woke feature is going to be used.
+This needs to be converted by initializing the woke status variable of the watchdog_device like this::

         .status = WATCHDOG_NOWAYOUT_INIT_STATUS,